Youssef530245/NAMAIL/README.md

 (2) display all mail and passwords or (3) exit.

 ### third
-the names , mails and passwords should be separated between them by coma , like --> name,example@gmail.com,password. example     youssef mohamed,youssef@gmail.com,YLN00example. example     Nanny,nanny6@gmail.com,Y0N00example. line by line .
+the names,mails and passwords should be separated between them by coma. like --> name,example@gmail.com,password. example    youssef mohamed,youssef@gmail.com,YLN00example. example    Nanny,nanny6@gmail.com,Y0N00example. line by line .

 I'm **(Eng:youssef mohamed 🌏🌏 )** would like to thank you for reading i hope a good time with the script for you.